ECSS-E-TM-10-25A: Open Concurrent Design Tool (OCDT)

-RHEA Group Concurrent Design Platform™ (CDP4)
+RHEA Group Concurrent Design Platform (CDP4-COMET)

-The Concurrent Design Platform (CDP™) of the RHEA Group is the main engineering tool to support multidisciplinary teams to perform Concurrent Design of complex systems.
-The CDP4, an evolution of the CDP3, is an ECSS-E-TM-10-25 Annex A and Annex C compliant implementation, as such it is 100% compatible with the ESA OCDT.
-The CDP4 is a client / server software solution implemented using C# and a Postgresql RDBMS.
-The CDP4 Webservices (the server component) can be hosted both on Linux using Mono and Microsoft Windows®.
-The CDP4-IME is the desktop application that is compatible with Microsoft Windows® 7/10.
-A Microsoft Excel® 2010/2013 Add-in integrates many of the functionalities of the CDP4 in Microsoft Excel® and is accessible through a dedicated Ribbon and Custom Task Panes.
-The CDP4 implements both Annex A (the formal UML model) and Annex C (the Webservices API and exchange file format).
+The Concurrent Design Platform (CDP4-COMET) of the RHEA Group is the main engineering tool to support multidisciplinary teams to perform Concurrent Design of complex systems.
+The CDP4-COMET, an evolution of the CDP3, is an ECSS-E-TM-10-25 Annex A and Annex C compliant implementation, as such it is 100% compatible with the ESA OCDT.
+CDP4-COMET is a client / server software solution implemented using C# and a Postgresql RDBMS.
+The CDP4-COMET Webservices (the server component) can be hosted both on Linux using Mono and Microsoft Windows®.
+The CDP4-COMET-IME is the desktop application that is compatible with Microsoft Windows® 7/10.
+A Microsoft Excel® 2010/2013 Add-in integrates many of the functionalities of the CDP4-COMET in Microsoft Excel® and is accessible through a dedicated Ribbon and Custom Task Panes.
+The CDP4-COMET implements both Annex A (the formal UML model) and Annex C (the Webservices API and exchange file format).
+The ESA CDF is using CDP4-COMET.

-The CDP4 Community Edition is available as open source, the source code of the different components is available on GitHub:
+CDP4-COMET Community Edition is available as open source, the source code of the different components is available on GitHub:

 The CDP4-SDK can be downloaded from Nuget.
 The CDP4-WebServices can be installed on any Linux flavor that supports Mono or using Docker.